morays-community/morays-doc/docs/source/nemo.getting_started.rst

     ls lib/
     libxios.a

 2. Experiment environment
 -------------------------

-Let's take a look in the `Morays collection <https://github.com/orgs/morays-community/repositories>`_.
-Repositories are named with a simple convention: ``<OCEAN_CODE>-<EXPERIMENT>``.
+Now that we have set up the common environment for all Morays experiments, we need to install the dependencies related to the specific experiment of interest.
+Let's find it in the `Morays repositories <https://github.com/orgs/morays-community/repositories>`_.
+Those are named with a simple convention: ``<OCEAN_CODE>-<EXPERIMENT>``.
 The corresponding repository for the tutorial is then ``NEMO-DINO``.
 We clone the tutorial branch:

 .. code-block:: bash

     cd ~/
     git clone -b morays_tuto https://github.com/morays-community/NEMO-DINO.git

-The repository contains a ``README`` with informations about experiment context and its variations.
+The repository contains a ``README`` with informations about experiment context and motivations.

-.. note:: A variation of an experiment is another experiment that shares the same software and scientific environments.
-Only an unique experiment ``DINO.GZ21`` is available here.
-A variation example could be another hybrid DINO config with a different ML model ``DINO.ABC123``.

 The other informations listed in ``README`` are the software requirements:
     - **Compilation:** ocean code version to compile and with which potential additionnal material